Prat13k/PythonMiniProjects/README.md

 # PythonMiniProjects

 This repository contains several mini python projects.
-This questions are also for practice purposes.
+This questions are also for practice purpose.
 Please feel free to try them out.

-Please try using logic instead of predefined functions.
+Note : Please try using logic instead of predefined functions.

 #### Problem 1:
 Write a programme to accept a number from user and return the reverse of the number without using the predefined reverse() function.